moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/official-repository.md

 An extension is defined as "outdated" when its features do not work, the extension crashes the client, or it has not been updated for the latest [API level](/ext-dev/migrating-api-levels/).
 We encourage developers to reach out for permission in a public space, like GitHub issues or in the moonlight Discord server, so that the response can be verified.

 [extensions]: <https://github.com/moonlight-mod/extensions>

+## Repository rules

+Extensions that violate the following rules cannot be submitted to the official repository:

+- No automation ("selfbotting").
+Interactions to the Discord API cannot be made without user interaction.
+Interactions with the Discord API must be possible by a human.
+  - Examples: animated custom statuses, rainbow roles, scheduled messages, automatic message responses (like a bot would to a command), mass deleting messages
+- Respect the privacy of other users.
+No logging of other users' actions or long-term scraping of the Discord API.
+  - Examples: message loggers/"anti delete", message archival, read states via "hidden pixel" tracking
+- Respect the privacy of the user.
+Interactions with third party services must be clearly denoted inside of the plugin tagline or description.
+  - Examples: HTTP APIs

+If you're unsure if your extension can be submitted or not, feel free to ask!